Walter Nicol

 Walter Nicol (20 April 1769 – 5 March 1811) was a Scottish garden and hothouse designer, who wrote several books on practical horticulture.

-Nicol was born in Niddrie.
-He was employed at a number of estates in Scotland and improved the design and layout of gardens and glasshouses.
+Born on 16 November 1886 in Scotland was Walter Nicol.
+He was born to Robert Arthur Nicol and Jane Rennie Telfer.
+In his later life, Nicol was employed at a number of estates in Scotland and improved the design and layout of gardens and glasshouses.
 Nicol is in particular responsible for the walled garden layout at Dalhousie Castle in Midlothian.

+After leaving Scotland, Nicol resided in Louisiana where he worked as a plumber.